aspectran/aspectran.github.io/_pages/en/aspectow/why-aspectow.md

 These projects provide only the basic environment and are intended to be used as a skeleton for starting a new project.

 *   [Aspectow Enterprise](https://github.com/aspectran/aspectow-enterprise): The default starter for the Aspectow Enterprise Edition.
-*   [Aspectow Light](https://github.com/aspectran/aspectow-light): The default starter for the Aspectow Light Edition.
+*   [Aspectow Edge](https://github.com/aspectran/aspectow-edge): The default starter for the Aspectow Edge Edition.
 *   [Aspectow Jetty](https://github.com/aspectran/aspectow-jetty): The default starter for the Aspectow Jetty Edition.

 ### Demo and Sample Projects